alexdalat/perfanno-vscode/README.md

 * `perfanno.localRelative`: Whether to show count relative to enclosing symbol (high sample count recommended).
 * `perfanno.highlightColor`: The color of the highlight.
 * `perfanno.minimumThreshold`: The minimum percentage threshold for annotating.
+* `perfanno.onlyLocalLeaf`: Collapse each trace to its deepest in-workspace frame.

 ---